 Your offer letter will normally specify if you are required to take an English Language test.
 If you are unsure, please contact the UCL Admissions office (email@example.com) to verify this.

-Evidence of proficiency would normally be either having completed 12 months education in a country that UCL considers to be majority English speaking, 18 months work experience in a country that UCL considers to be majority English speaking, or having achieved a school leaving qualification containing English.
+Evidence of proficiency would normally be either having completed 12 months education in a country that UCL considers to be majority English speaking, 18 months work experience in a country that UCL considers to be majority English speaking, or having achieved a school leaving qualification containing English no more than the summer two years prior to the proposed date of enrolment.
 All of the above must be recent, i.e. having happened no more than 2 years prior to date of enrolment.
 More information can be found here.

 Accepted English language qualifications are listed here: http://www.ucl.ac.uk/prospective-students/undergraduate/application/requirements/accepted-english-qualifications.